 Running and chasing games give children a chance to burn calories and expend energy.
 That’s particularly true of this game, which also gives them a chance to develop their problem-solving and cooperation skills.
-It’s a more challenging game of tag because children have to run while “attached” to someone else, but children love the challenge!
+It’s a more difficult version of traditional tag because children have to run while “attached” to someone else, but children love a challenge!

 What You Do: